24/7 Space News

 by Clarence Oxford

 X-FOAM, produced in the United States, is based on X-MAT's silicon oxycarbide polymer-derived ceramic resin.
-The manufacturing process yields a foam structure that is both lightweight and strong, offering high insulation capacity and resistance to elevated temperatures.
-The material also provides stiffness and machinability, with reduced cost compared to traditional ceramics.
+The manufacturing process yields a foam structure that is both lightweight and strong, offering high insulation from cryogenic to re-entry temperatures in air.
+The material can be machined in its final form with hand tools, bench tools, or CNC machines, and holds a sharp edge.

 "This is a major step forward for high-temperature applications," said Josh McConkey, Commercialization Lead.
-"X-Foam delivers the strength and heat resistance demanded by aerospace and advanced engineering industries, but at a fraction of the cost of existing materials.
-It's tough, lightweight, machinable, and built to perform where other materials fail."
+"X-Foam delivers the strength and heat resistance demanded by aerospace and advanced engineering industries, but at a fraction of the weight and cost of existing materials.
+It's tough, lightweight, machinable, vacuum-stable, and built to perform where other materials fail.
+Custom versions of X-FOAM can be made radar absorbent, waterproof, or even function for many hours above 1,650°C."

 Applications for X-FOAM include aerospace insulation, molten metal filtering, hot gas filtration, furnace and pyrolysis insulation, and oven furniture.